unacau/kapture/docs/MCP_USAGE.md

 1. Open Chrome and navigate to any website
 2. Open Chrome DevTools (F12)
 3. Navigate to the "Kapture" panel
-4. Select a server from the dropdown (it will connect automatically)
+4. The extension will automatically connect to the server on port 61822

 The tab is now ready to receive commands.

 ## Running Multiple AI Assistants Simultaneously

-Kapture excels at supporting multiple AI clients at the same time.
-The first client connects via stdio (when using Claude Desktop), while additional clients connect via WebSocket:
+Kapture excels at supporting multiple AI clients through a single server instance:

+### How It Works
+- **First client** (typically Claude Desktop): Connects via stdio
+- **Additional clients**: Connect via WebSocket to `ws://localhost:61822/mcp`
+- All clients share access to the same browser tabs
+- Notifications are broadcast to all connected clients

 ### Example Setup: Claude Desktop + Cline

-**1. Claude Desktop** (uses default port 61822):
+**1. Claude Desktop** (first client - stdio):
 ```json
 {
   "mcpServers": {